Download the International Degree Program Accreditation Policy (10 pages PDF).

 The following principles apply to the process of international degree program accreditation:

 2. International degree programs that are granted accreditation are referred to as ‘accredited with conditions’.
-International programs are unable to be described as ‘accredited’ as these programs are unable to meet two criteria in the Accreditation Standards (see Appendix A for more details).
+These programs are unable to be described as ‘accredited’ as these programs are unable to meet two criteria in the accreditation standards (see Appendix A for more details).

-4. The accreditation fees for international degree programs are published on the APC website.
+4. The accreditation fees for international degree programs are published on our website.

 5. Graduates from an APC international accredited degree program are not eligible for the same Pharmacy Board of Australia (PharmBA) registration pathway as Australian program graduates (see part 7 of this policy).